-- This strategic plan IS: - Guided by our mission commitment and past strategic plans that fostered transformational, student-focused learning. - Focused on priority opportunities over the next five years to enhance our national reputation. - o Designed to support our Guidepost Goals and enrollment growth. - Aspirational but achievable.
-This plan will stretch us. - A guide for making decisions that will expand our resources. - This strategic plan IS NOT: - A description of every important campus activity.
-We will continue to provide exemplary education in every discipline, connect our students to international learning opportunities, offer high-impact practices, and deliver campus-wide service excellence.
+This strategic plan IS:

+- Guided by our mission commitment and past strategic plans that fostered transformational, student-focused learning. - Focused on priority opportunities over the next five years to enhance our national reputation.

+- Designed to support our guidepost goals and enrollment growth. - Aspirational but achievable.
+This plan will stretch us. - A guide for making decisions about where to invest precious faculty and staff time, effort, innovation and creativity.

+This strategic plan IS NOT:

+- A description of every important campus activity.
+We will continue to provide exemplary education in every discipline, connect our students to international learning opportunities, offer high-impact practices and deliver campuswide service excellence.
 While these activities may not be highlighted in this plan, they remain essential. - A requirement for all departments and units to contribute to all goals.
 Each department and unit will determine which of the three vision goals they can contribute to most effectively. - An operational plan.
 This plan outlines a broad framework.
-Implementation, including program development, will be defined by our colleges, divisions and departments, in consultation with shared governance, as appropriate.
+Implementation, including program development and specific success metrics, will be defined by our colleges, divisions and departments, in consultation with shared governance, as appropriate.